-Recommendation 3 - Support building an impact-investment platform where investors have increased confidence to invest in global health and can access the marketplace for investments more efficiently and meaningfully
+Recommendation 3 - Support building an impact investment platform where investors have increased confidence to invest in global health and can access the marketplace for investments more efficiently and meaningfully.

-- 3.1 Secondary market/Patient capital platform: Consider supporting a national or regional impact-investment platform where i) investors and healthcare companies are connected (primary market), and ii) investors are connected among themselves to sell and buy debt and equity of impact businesses (secondary market), while protecting proprietary information in alignment with national security laws.
+- 3.1 Secondary market/patient capital platform: Consider supporting a national or regional impact investment platform where i) investors and healthcare companies are connected (primary market), and ii) investors are connected among themselves to sell and buy debt and equity of impact businesses (secondary market), while protecting proprietary information in alignment with national security laws.
 One example is to establish social stock exchanges or impact stock exchanges that are regulated by a financial authority and allow listed social enterprises to raise funds from investors, as well as investors to trade investments among themselves.
 Listed organizations are assured by the exchange, and utilizing the platform decreases costs for both investors and investees.
-For example, India's Social Stock Exchange, a separate segment of the National Stock Exchange of India and the Bombay Stock Exchange, is an electronic fundraising platform for listing social enterprises and voluntary organizations dedicated to the realization of social welfare objectives.
-It facilitates seamless connections between investors and investees sharing similar missions and minimizes cost for both the issuer and the investor/donor by charging minimal fees for registration and listing.
+For example, India's Social Stock Exchange, a separate segment of the National Stock Exchange of India, is an electronic fundraising platform for listing social enterprises.
+It facilitates seamless connections between investors and investees sharing similar missions and minimizes cost for both issuer and investor/donor by charging minimal fees for registration and listing.
 The performance of the listed enterprises is monitored. - 3.2 Support development of financial market products and practices to stimulate health financing in emerging markets: Other than establishing an impact stock exchange, several experts suggested that governments and international institutions could support the development of market products and practices, for example, through a combination of the following.
-First is to provide assurance and a roster system for investor reliability.
+First is to provide assurance and roster system for investor reliability.
 For example, if the impact business is not providing the returns necessary for the current investor and the current investor wishes to sell the stock or equity to another potential investor who may have different risk appetite or vision/strategy, some level of assurance given by a public entity with the listing system on the seller and buyer would facilitate sealing of the deal between the two investors.
 Second is to enhance transparency in valuation and adherence to guidelines.
 Guidelines provided by the governments and international institutions on how to incorporate impact perspectives alongside financial aspects in valuations will help impact investors meet certain standards.
 Third is to provide financial incentives and matching support.
-For those investors that have registered to the roster system or adhered to the guidelines, government agencies could consider providing
+For those investors that have registered to the roster system or adhered to the guidelines, government agencies could consider providing tax incentives or grants under certain conditions.
+Additionally, government agencies could also independently create such markets, the responsibility regarding this recommended action extends beyond just the national governments.